Biologic Drugs – The Future of Medicine

 Large molecules drugs, on the other hand, can exert their effects on targets that lack a specific binding site.
 This is because their large surface area allows them to establish larger contact areas with targets such as protein molecules and DNA.
 By doing so, they are able to bind more tightly to their targets, providing a more favorable interaction than compared to a weakly bound small molecule.
 The benefits of this are better specificity and efficacy, potentially resulting in a more potent drug with fewer side effects.

 The term ‘biologics’ encompasses the entire range of substances and compounds that have a ‘biological’ origin.
 These include monoclonal antibodies, therapeutic proteins and peptides, and even whole organisms such as viruses and T cells.
 Their diversity is highlighted in their versatility; biologics have opened up possibilities for new and novel ways to treat diseases.
-However, despite their undoubted potential as therapeutics, research into biologics is still a relatively new field.
+Vaccines – such as those in development against the coronavirus – utilize biologics to confer active immunity to individuals.
+However, despite their undoubted potential as therapeutics, research into biologic drugs is still a relatively new field.

 Peptides are simply chains of amino acids, the building blocks of all proteins.
 There are 21 naturally occurring amino acids, with the 21st – selenocysteine – found only in certain organisms, including humans.
 An example of a therapeutic peptide is insulin, consisting of just 51 amino acid ‘pieces’, or residues.
 Insulin is produced in the body, where it regulates sugar intake by binding to receptors on cells.
 However, this pathway doesn’t work quite so well in diabetics, resulting in increased blood sugar levels.
 Synthetic insulin was first produced by extraction from pigs and cows; this process has since been replaced by insulin-producing bacterial cells with engineered DNA.